fandi-xkeai/NDiVAE/README.md

   - BC(hete) dataset
   - Flickr(hete) dataset

+- **Complexity Analysis**
+  Summarizes the computational complexity of all core components.
+The full derivation and the final combined complexity expression are provided for reference.

 - **Code**
   The repository provides the full implementation in the `src` folder.
 The main script can be run as follows:
   ```bash